How Can I Get My Child's Text Messages Sent To My Phone?

 Google Family Link

-Using text message forwarding
+Using forwarding

-Setting up text message forwarding on iOS
+Setting up message forwarding on iOS

-If both you and your child have iPhones, you can enable text message forwarding through iMessage settings.
+If both you and your child have iPhones, you can enable message forwarding through iMessage settings.
 To do this:

 2. Select "Messages."